-Matt Backes is a junior in electrical engineering.
+Matt Backes is a senior in electrical engineering.
 He chose EE because of his interest in renewable energy integration into the existing power grid and microgrid applications in rural and impoverished areas.
-He has completed internships with Burns and McDonnel and John Deer and currently is doing magnetostriction research under Dr. Ravi Hadimani.
+He has completed internships with Burns and McDonnell and John Deere.
+This past summer Matt was at the U. of California, Berkeley helping to develop a smart DC microgrid to deploy in emerging regions.
+He is currently doing wind energy research under Dr. Ajjarapu.
 One of his most memorable experiences is programming a prototype Mars rover to be able to safely navigate a landing zone

-Tillema is a Junior in electrical engineering.
-He decided on an EE major because he describes himself as a creative and technology-focused person.
-He is most proud of an LED chess set with two of his close friends for EE 186 and was an intern at Burns and McDonnell this past summer.
-He is involved in various clubs and likes that Coover Hall is full of students pursuing similar interests.
+Tillema is a Senior in Electrical Engineering.
+He decided on an EE major because he describes himself as a technology-focused person with a focus in power.
+He is most proud of an LED chess set that he created for EE 186, and has also had internships at Burns & McDonnell and Musco Sports Lighting over the past two summers.
+Alex is involved in various clubs and likes that Coover Hall is full of students all from different backgrounds but pursuing similar interests.

 email firstname.lastname@example.org to submit comments or concerns to the Student Advisory Committee.